-The Company recognises an allowance for expected credit losses ("ECL") for all financial assets at amortised cost.
+The Company recognises an allowance for expected credit losses ("ECL") on financial assets at amortised cost.

 ECL are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Company expects to receive, discounted at the original effective interest rate.
 The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.
+ECL are recognised in profit or loss.